Jacobi elliptic functions: Periodicity, poles, and residues

 When applicable, poles displaced above by 2K or displaced to the right by 2K′ have the same value but with signs reversed, while those diagonally opposite have the same value.
 Note that poles and zeroes on the left and lower edges are considered part of the unit cell, while those on the upper and right edges are not.

+The information about poles can in fact be used to characterize the Jacobi elliptic functions: